Financial Aid FAQs

 • Do you offer aid at all grade levels?

 All full-time students in the Pre-Primary School through 8th grade are eligible to apply.
-Aid is not available to students enrolled in our morning-only Pre-Primary School program.

 • Does Lowell offer merit or athletic scholarships?